 Two initialization parameters are available to change the way locking occurs at the system level.
 As a result, there are three global settings other than the default.
 Table 3 - 1 summarizes the non-default settings and why you might choose to run your database system in a non-default way.

-2 ANSI compatible.
-TRUE ALWAYS
+ANSI compatible.

 Table 3 - 1.
 Summary of Non-Default Locking Options